 Say your assistant receives an email from “your” account, referring to funds or files that only “you” could know about and demanding they send over whatever “you” are so urgently requesting – what do you expect them to do?

-If they choose to ignore it, they could have prevented a significant cyber-attack and be due a massive handshake from yourself.
+If they choose to ignore it, in the case of a cyber-attack they will have prevented a significant risk to the business.
 However, they may instead have ruined a pivotal deal or lost you a new client.

 Preying on your Staff

 Hackers recognise there is a delicate balance between the demands of a boss and the drive of their staff to do well.
-So when a CEO Phisher targets the right person at the right time, there’s not much that can be done.
+When a CEO Phisher targets the right person at the right time, there’s not much that can be done, you are reliant on your staff to stay vigilant if you want to avoid falling victim.
+The best thing you can do to defend yourself is to invest in Security Awareness Training and constantly remind staff about what they can do to be vigilant.

 How CEO Phishing Works